Mvalentino92/Math_4_Glory/README.md

 **PrimeFactors.java:** Prints the prime factors of a number in non-increasing order.

-**PrintTriangleOfNumbers.java:** Prints a triangle of random numbers between 1-9.
-The triangle values are stored in a ragged array.
-Just some practice traversing ragged arrays, and "printing acrobatics".

 **QuickBubbleSort.java:** A modified implementation of the Bubble Sort algorithm that sorts in 63% of the time.

 **SecretSort.jl:** Is it Insertion Sort?
 Is it BubbleSort?
 Is it kind of an iterative version of MergeSort that only works with arrays who's length are a power of 2?
 Who knows!
 All I know is it's pretty slow but it was fun to write!
 Takes 13.5 minutes to sort 2^20 (1048576), and 53.5 minutes to sort 2^21 (2097152).